gritzkoo/nodejs-health-checker-lw/README.md

 The main purpose of this package is to substitute `nodejs-health-checker` package and standardize the liveness and readiness actions for Nodejs applications running in Kubernetes deployments, without adding complexity and extra package installs.

-Read more about migrating from `nodejs-health-checker` or creating your own tests in [MIGRATIONS GUIDELINES](docs/MIGRATIONS.md)
+Read more about migrating from `nodejs-health-checker` or creating your tests in [MIGRATIONS GUIDELINES](docs/MIGRATIONS.md)

 ___

 ## Liveness method

-Will return an `JSON` as below:
+Will return a `JSON` as below:

 ```json
 {